mswift42/theme-creator/README.md

 You can see a list of all faces and their current value with

-    `M-x list-faces-display`
+    <kbd>M-x</kbd> list-faces-display

 Used Libraries
 ---------------

-Emacs-theme-creator uses Go, [AngularJS](https://angularjs.org/), in particular [angular-seed])(https://github.com/angular/angular-seed) for the live preview of the selected faces and  [go-colorful](https://github.com/lucasb-eyer/go-colorful) for calculating darker and lighter variants of selected faces.
+Emacs-theme-creator uses Go, [AngularJS](https://angularjs.org/), in particular [angular-seed](https://github.com/angular/angular-seed) for the live preview of the selected faces and  [go-colorful](https://github.com/lucasb-eyer/go-colorful) for calculating darker and lighter variants of selected faces.

 Screenshots
 -----------